decompositional-semantics-initiative/DNC/README.md

 We encourage dataset creators to recast their datasets into NLI and invite them to add their recast datasets into the DNC.
 Please add your recast data as a pull request.
+We hope that this can lead to collaborations!

 If you find any issues in the DNC, please create an issue on this repo.
 If you fix the issue, please submit a pull request as well.
 We will make sure to note your contribution to the DNC.